ggear/cloudera-framework/README.md

 ##Usage

-The cloudera-framework includes an archetype allowing you to stand up a simple, best practices project that shows how to use the framework and get going fast:
+The cloudera-framework includes an [example](https://github.com/ggear/cloudera-framework/tree/master/cloudera-framework-example) module which exercises the entire codebase.
+In addition, an archetype is available allowing you to stand up a simple, bare bones project for new cloudera-framework clients as so:

 ```bash
 # Change the following variables to appropriate values for your target environment